 UK Research and Development (R&D) tax relief has been a key part of the Government’s strategy to increase innovation in the UK.
 On Budget day 2021, the Government launched a wide ranging consultation into the future of R&D tax incentives in the UK - companies making R&D claims will be considering what, if any, changes this could mean for their business.
+In the context of Brexit and the post-pandemic recovery, this consultation is a signal that a major overhaul of R&D relief in the UK may be coming in 2022.

 - Whether the UK’s two separate R&D tax schemes should be combined.